World’s First Plant-Eating Shark Has Just Been Discovered

 — The Conservation Hub (@theconservhub) September 5, 2018

-The research uncovered that bonnetheads, scientifically known as Sphyrna tiburo, have a real stomach for greens, as Phys.org puts it, an possess special digestive enzymes that allow them to break down seagrass and digest more than half of its organic material.
+The research uncovered that bonnetheads, scientifically known as Sphyrna tiburo, have a real stomach for greens, as Phys.org puts it, and possess special digestive enzymes that allow them to break down seagrass and digest more than half of its organic material.

 “Until now, most people thought that seagrass consumption was incidental when these sharks were hunting for crabs, etc. that live in the seagrass beds,” Leigh said in a statement.